mweitzen/livemusicx-monorepo/README.md

 - Prisma is used for database interactions with PostgreSQL.
 - Authentication is handled by NextAuth.js.
 - tRPC is used for type-safe API communication.

-Feel free to customize and expand this README as your project evolves!
-You can include more detailed instructions, project-specific information, or contribution guidelines.

-Please let me know if you'd like help fleshing out any specific sections or adding more advanced features to your README.